 Consideration might be given to rezoning of C2 zoned land that is adjacent to Activity Centres to expand retail/ commercial opportunities and support residential growth in accessible, high amenity locations.

 Other smaller and more isolated employment zoned sites might be considered for rezoning.
-In considering such proposals Council should considered appropriate ‘tests’ applicants to demonstrate the re-zoning will generate a net community benefit, .
+In considering such proposals Council should considered appropriate ‘tests’ that require applicants to demonstrate the re-zoning will generate a net community benefit, These could insist that any development maintain a similar level of employment or economic activity on the site.

 Spatial strategy